-Data would instantly be applied to their account, or if they weren’t a 2degrees customer, it would be stored against their account and only usable if they ported over to the 2degrees network.
-Players could also take a selfie and share their winnings on Facebook, Twitter and Instagram.
+Our direct connection to the 2degrees core network enabled instant authentication, allocation of data, SMS notifications and push notifications.
+This integration meant we could instantly apply data to peoples’ balances.
+If they weren’t a 2degrees customer, it would be stored against their account and only usable if they ported to the 2degrees network.
+Players could also take selfies and share their winnings on Facebook, Twitter and Instagram.

-An incredible 201,000 people (double the stretch target) downloaded the app, rocketing it to number one position on both the App Store and Google Play.
+An incredible 201,000 people (double the stretch target) downloaded the app, rocketing it to the number one position on both the App Store and Google Play.
 The game itself was played more than five million times.

-Data Hunt won many awards, including multiple Gold, Silver and Bronze Axis Awards, Gold Effie, TVNZ Marketing Award and a Best Design Award finalist.
+Data Hunt won many awards, including Gold, Silver and Bronze Axis Awards, Gold Effie, TVNZ Marketing Award and a Best Design Award finalist.